ixiaopan/blog/content/post/interview.md

-### English

-Poor English listening and communication skills.
-That's the hard part.
-On the one hand, I am not familiar with some technical terms in English, though I always read technical documents in English.
-Well, that's another thing, you know.
-On the other hand, I am not able to express my thoughts completely and fluently due to poor vocabulary.
-Sounds very frustrating.

 ### Lack of preparation

 The last reason is that I was not fully prepared.
 In part because I was not familiar with the interview pattern/process.
 Well, I had never attended a video interview before.
 I didn't know how it runs.
 But basically, I was blindly confident in myself.

 On the other hand, I applied for a new position (software engineer), which is a mix of frontend, machine learning and database.
 To be honest, SQL is not my cup of tea.
 I rarely use it during my work.
 I am not sure what questions will be asked to me in the interview.
 I had no previous interview experience to learn from.

+### English

+Poor English listening and communication skills.
+That's the hard part.
+On the one hand, I am not familiar with some technical terms in English (Machine Learning is okay, but some frontend terms are different from my understandings), though I am always reading technical documents in English.
+Well, that's another thing, you know.
+On the other hand, I am not able to express my thoughts completely and fluently due to poor vocabulary.
+Sounds very frustrating.